dakk/tokisk/README.md

 ## Api

-- /token/account/:address/balance: returns the balance of tokens owned by address
+- */token/account/:address/balances*: returns the balance of tokens owned by address
+- */token/account/:address/balance*: returns the balance of token owned by address

-- /token/list: returns the list of token
+- */token/list*: returns the list of token

 ## Elements